 Visit the Albany Institute of History & Art with a virtual field trip!
 Programs are led by a museum educator who engages students with an interactive gallery presentation followed by a Question & Answer session.
 Available 45-minute live virtual programs include "Ancient Egypt: Art and Culture," "Art, Artists, & Nature: the Hudson River School," "Hudson River School STEAM: Art & the Environment," and "Traders & Culture: Life in Colonial Albany."
 Each program comes with post-visit materials to extend the lesson in the classroom.

-Victoria Waldron, Education Assistant at waldronv@albanyinstitute.org to book your program.
-Virtual prerecorded field trips are also available for free, email Victoria to request video links.
-Live virtual field trips are priced per program.
+Email Janine Moon, moonj@albanyinstitute.org to book your program.
+Virtual prerecorded field trips are also available for free, email Janine to request video links.

 New York State Capitol & Empire State Plaza

-The Office of General Services, Curatorial and Visitor Series recently introduced a new addition to the Virtual Visit Series, Tour Talk!
-This new program allows teachers and groups to reserve a "live" session with a tour guide for an enhanced and interactive experience for students.
-Teachers can choose (up to) three Virtual Visits and then set up a time to ask the tour guide live questions in your virtual classroom.
+The Office of General Services, Curatorial and Visitor Series offers various ways for students and teachers to learn about the Plaza and Capitol virtually.
+Tour Talks allow teachers and groups to reserve a "live" session with a tour guide for an enhanced and interactive experience.
+Teachers can choose (up to) three Virtual Visits and then set up a time to ask the tour guide live questions.
 Virtual Visits are short, educational tours of the Capitol, Empire State Plaza and Executive Mansion.
-This new virtual field trip gives students the chance to still experience and learn about the New York State Capitol and the Empire State Plaza's rich history, great art, and stunning architecture.

 Click here to register for a Tour Talk today!